Reading time: ~8 minutes

 FROM payment;

-If you need to include rows with NULL in the row count (denominator), use one of these options:
+If you need rows with NULL to affect the denominator, use one of these approaches:

 SELECT